Plant-Microbiome-and-Genomics-Lab/Soybean-flooding-and-eCO2/README.md

 # Code
 The src folder contains the following R scripts: \
-• Figures.Rmd: Creation of figures using R \
+• Figures.Rmd: Creation of figures using R
-• qiime2_16S_processing.sh: QIIME2 commands to denoise and trim reads and assign taxonomic classification for 16S amplicons. \
-• qiime2_ITS_processing.sh QIIME2 commands to denoise and trim reads and assign taxonomic classification for ITS amplicons.

 # Requirements
 To run the code, you will need R-4.2.1 and the following R packages: \